-86. Q. IF AN ELDERLY HOMEOWNER GOES OVER THE BENEFIT CAP, HOW IS THE TAX BILL ADJUSTED?

-A. \$2,000.00 (or the benefit on the 1984 Grand List if greater) is the maximum benefit an elderly homeowner can receive under the Freeze Program.
-Any excess of tax liability is added to the frozen tax.

-87. Q. DOES THE FREEZE BENEFIT APPLY TO THE PERSON OR PROPERTY?

-A. The benefit applies to the property and the person who originally qualified for the frozen tax...
+- 31. Q. IF AN ELDERLY HOMEOWNER GOES OVER THE BENEFIT CAP, IS THE TAX BILL ADJUSTED? - A. No. \$2,000.00 (or the benefit on the 1984 Grand List if greater) is the maximum amount that OPM will reimburse the town per applicant.
+Any excess of tax liability cannot be added to the applicant's frozen tax but must be absorbed by the town. - 32.
+Q. DOES THE FREEZE BENEFIT APPLY TO THE PERSON OR PROPERTY? - A. The benefit applies to the property and the person who originally qualified for the frozen tax.

-- 88. Q. WHAT EFFECT DOES A REVALUATION HAVE ON A CLAIMANT'S FROZEN TAX BILL? - A. A revaluation may have no effect on a claimant's frozen tax bill; his/her frozen tax amount remains the same.
+33. Q. WHAT EFFECT DOES A REVALUATION HAVE ON A CLAIMANT'S FROZEN TAX BILL?

+- A. A revaluation may have no effect on a claimant's frozen tax bill; his/her frozen tax amount remains the same.
 The claimant's benefit (the amount of reimbursement on the claimant's property tax bill remitted by the State of Connecticut), will increase if the normal tax bill increases, in a revaluation year.
-The revaluation may effect the amount of the Additional Veteran's exemption.
-If the Additional Veteran's exemption increases, Freeze benefits must be adjusted (See Question 83).
-This is all subject to the benefit cap of \$2,000 or the amount on the 1984 Grand List. - 89.
-Q. DURING PHASE-IN DOES THE CAP APPLY? - A. Yes. - 90.
+The revaluation may affect the amount of the Additional Veteran's exemption.
+If the Additional Veteran's exemption increases, Freeze benefits must be adjusted (See Question 29).
+This is all subject to the benefit cap of \$2,000 or the amount on the 1984 Grand List. - 34.
+Q. DURING PHASE-IN DOES THE CAP APPLY? - A. Yes. - 35.
 Q. WHAT PROCEDURE SHOULD BE FOLLOWED WHEN THE HOUSE OWNED BY AN APPROVED CLAIMANT IS TOTALLY DESTROYED, (FOR EXAMPLE, BY FIRE) AND IS REPLACED BY A NEW HOME? - A. Any increase between the assessed value of the old house and the assessed value of the new house, is treated as an improvement.